Sundaybrian/blogger-fest/README.md

 ## Description

-This is a flask web app that allows users to post blogs,users can comment on them and the owner of the post can delete user comments
+This is a flask web app that allows users to post blogs,users can comment on them and the owner of the post can delete user comments,update blogs and or delete blogs.Users can also enjoy random funny quotes as they read the blogs

 ## User Stories